Is Nutrition Important to Your Dental Health?

 How Does Nutrition Affect Your Teeth?

-The Academy of Nutrition and Dietetics says there is a strong connection between the food that people eat and oral health.
-It’s not just the foods that you eat, but also when are you eating that can affect dental health.
-Limit the amount of snacks you eat.
-If you are snacking, choose healthier options, such as veggies, fruits, or cheese.
-Foods that are eaten as part of a meal can cause less harm to teeth than snacks throughout the day because more saliva is released during the meal.
+The Academy of Nutrition and Dietetics says there is a strong connection between the food that people eat and their oral health.
+And, it’s not just the food that you eat, but when are you eating that can affect dental health.
+For example, foods that are eaten as part of a meal can cause less harm to teeth than snacks throughout the day because more saliva is released during the meal.
+To keep your teeth as healthy as they can be, limit the amount of snacks you eat and choose choose healthier options, such as veggies, fruits, or cheese.

 Nutrition and Tooth Loss

 Tooth decay is one of the most prevalent and concerning oral conditions.
-Tooth decay will happen when plaque comes in contact with sugar in the mouth, which causes the acid to attack the teeth.
+Tooth decay happens when plaque comes in contact with sugar in the mouth, which causes the acid to attack the teeth.
 If you are lacking certain nutrients in your diet, it can be more difficult for the tissues in the mouth to resist infection.
-This can lead to tooth loss, as well as periodontal disease.
+This can lead to tooth loss as well as periodontal disease.

 Best Foods for Dental Health

-Water: Water, especially if it has fluoride in it, is the best beverage to drink for your dental health.
+Water: Water, especially if it has fluoride in it, is the best beverage for your dental health.
 Fluoride can help make teeth more resistant to acid attacks that can lead to cavities.
-Many U.S. cities have fluoridated water so you can drink water just from the kitchen sink, in order to help improve the health of your teeth.
+Many U.S. cities have fluoridated water, you can improve the health of your teeth by simply drinking water from the kitchen sink.

 Dairy: If your body can tolerate dairy, then milk and other dairy products, such as yogurt and cheeses, are good choices.
 These are low in sugar, which is good for dental health.
 These items also contain calcium, which helps strengthen teeth.